How to compost food at home

 - Cheap to set up and you’re helping save the planet.

-As we head into 2019, why not consider getting a bokashi system or worm bin for your home?
+Why not consider getting a bokashi system or worm bin for your home?
 You’ll be surprised at how little ends up in the black bin and with all that nutritious compost to hand, your plants will be the envy of the street.

 Want more eco-friendly info?
 Check out our green guides...